Dantevg/Oblock/notes/notes.md

   - Rust's attributes: https://doc.rust-lang.org/reference/attributes.html
   - Typescript's decorators: https://www.typescriptlang.org/docs/handbook/decorators.html
   - Python's decorators: https://peps.python.org/pep-0318/
-- Keyword for binary actual data layout in const classes like Int (8 bytes for long long)?
-  - Maybe define class instance size in bytes for const classes: sizeof(struct MyClass) in C?
-    - should you need to define size for foreign/external classes *within* the language? maybe makes creating classes too much work: when changing internal size, need to recalculate "by hand"
 - Enums
   - Boolean should be an enum with 2 values? true and false are the only 2 instances of Bool
   - Maybe like Java?